csc7/PP1_CI_TGC/README.md

 10. As a client, I want to be updated with the latest news of the company, in order to know company's performance and understand current and future capabilities.
 11. As a client, I want to easily contact them in order to address any issue with my requests.
 12. As a client, I want to know what the last projects are, so I have an idea of how they are performing in the marked.
-13. As a client, I want to know the size of the company, to check its evolution through time and infere if they are growing or they are not.
+13. As a client, I want to know the size of the company, to check its evolution through time and infer if they are growing or are not.

 - ### **Organisation/Site Owner**
 14. As owner, I want to briefly show my services, so I promote our company and clients know what can be hired.
 15. As owner, I want to offer a quick call to action through a button, so clients can easily contract my services.
-16. As owner, I want to give a short description of my my mission, values and vision, so clients known in advance my profile before closing a deal.
+16. As owner, I want to give a short description of my mission, values and vision, so clients known in advance my profile before closing a deal.
-17. As owner, I want to show my lastest news, so I keep transparency and perform my own advertising.
+17. As owner, I want to show my latest news, so I keep transparency and perform my own advertising.
 18. As owner, I want to inform about my structure, so clients know in advance if my company will be able to address their needs.
 19. As owner, I want to inform of my last projects, so I promote our company and simultaneously show clients about my capabilities.
-20. As owner, I want an easy way to be contacted, so clients are able to consult their matters and do not see my company as a complicated option to get information or to request services.
+20. As owner, I want an easy way to be contacted, so clients can consult their matters and do not see my company as a complicated option to get information or to request services.
 21. As owner, I want my brand to be promoted and reinforced, so users associate geophysical services for the energy transition with my company.

 #### [Back to Index](#index)